 Countermeasure Description Cost (Relative) Estimated Crash Reduction (%) High-Visibility Saturation Patrols NHTSA A saturation patrol (also called a blanket patrol or dedicated DWI patrol) consists of a large number of law enforcement officers patrolling a specific area looking for impaired drivers.
 These patrols usually take place at times and locations where impaired-driving crashes commonly occur.
 Like publicized sobriety checkpoint programs, the primary purpose of publicized saturation patrol programs is to deter driving after drinking by increasing the perceived risk of arrest.
 To do this, saturation patrols should be publicized extensively and conducted regularly, as part of an ongoing program. \$\$ NA Publicized Sobriety Checkpoints NHTSA Sobriety Checkpoints are highly visible, regularly conducted stops of motorists at predetermined locations to investigate whether motorists are impaired.
 Stops are conducted per vehicle or at a regular interval (e.g., every third vehicle).
-Although the primary purpose of checkpoints is to deter driving after drinking among the general population due to the perceived risk, sobriety checkpoints also remove impaired drivers from the road.
-Integrated Enforcement NHTSA Integrated Enforcement is a type of high visibility enforcement focused primarily on behavioral activities, such as driving under the influence, speeding, and seat-belt usage, and is seen in both regular traffic enforcement and crash investigations to specialized checkpoints and saturation patrols.
-Special enforcement activities focused on speeding or seat-belt use offer an additional opportunity to detect impaired drivers, especially at night, as impaired drivers often speed or fail to wear seat belts.
-Varies Alternative Transportation NHTSA Alternative Transportation Programs reduce the need for individuals to drive while under the influence; these include for-profit rideshare services, nonprofit safe ride programs, and public transportation (such as buses). \$\$ Varies Mass Media Campaigns NHTSA enforcement program; others promote specific behaviors (such as designated drivers) illustrating the repercussions of these actions.
-Campaigns vary enormously in quality, size, duration, funding and many other ways.
-Effective campaigns identify a specific target audience and communications goal and develop messages and delivery methods that are appropriate to and Varies
+Although the primary purpose of checkpoints is to deter driving after drinking among the general population due to the perceived risk, sobriety checkpoints also remove impaired drivers from the road. \$\$ 10% Integrated Enforcement NHTSA Integrated Enforcement is a type of high visibility enforcement focused primarily on behavioral activities, such as driving under the influence, speeding, and seat-belt usage, and is seen in both regular traffic enforcement and crash investigations to specialized checkpoints and saturation patrols.
+Special enforcement activities focused on speeding or seat-belt use offer an additional opportunity to detect impaired drivers, especially at night, as impaired drivers often speed or fail to wear seat belts. \$\$ Varies Alternative Transportation NHTSA Alternative Transportation Programs reduce the need for individuals to drive while under the influence; these include for-profit rideshare services, nonprofit safe ride programs, and public transportation (such as buses). \$\$ Varies Mass Media Campaigns NHTSA Mass Media Campaigns are intensive communication and outreach activities focusing on key topics regarding safety, health, and well-being (such as driving under the influence) that use radio, television, print, social, and other mass media platforms.
+Some campaigns publicize a deterrence or prevention measure, such as a change in a State's DWI laws or through a highly visible enforcement program; others promote specific behaviors (such as designated drivers) illustrating the repercussions of these actions.
+Campaigns vary enormously in quality, size, duration, funding, and many other ways.
+Effective campaigns identify a specific target audience and communications goal and develop messages and delivery methods that are appropriate to-and effective for-the audience and goal. \$\$ Varies